8 Momentum equation

 \[ \begin{align} S_{i, j} \coloneqq \frac{1}{2}\left(\frac{\partial v_i}{\partial x_j} + \frac{\partial v_j}{\partial x_i}\right), & {} & R_{i, j} \coloneqq \frac{\partial v_i}{\partial x_j} - \frac{\partial v_j}{\partial x_i}.\tag{8.34}\label{eq:def_rotation_tensor} \end{align} \]

-$S_{i, j}$ is called stress tensor, which is symmetrical, and $R_{i, j}$ is called rotation tensor, which is antisymmetric.
+$S_{i, j}$ is called the strain tensor, which is symmetric, and $R_{i, j}$ the rotation tensor, which is antisymmetric.
 The elements of the rotation tensor correspond to the rotation of fluid particles, but not to deformation or acceleration.
-Only the elements of the stress tensor are relevant for the stress.
-Therefore you can make notes
+Only the elements of the strain tensor are therefore relevant for the stress.
+Therefore, one can write

 \[ \begin{align} \tau_{i, j} = \sum_{n, m}K_{i, j, m, n}S_{m, n}\tag{8.35}\label{eq:strain_to_stress} \end{align} \]